uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/user-experience.md

 {panel type="teacher-note"}

-# User persona tips
+# User persona tip

 It doesn't always make sense to create multiple user personas.
 Three examples are given here to get students to think more broadly about their target users, but they should try to stick to just one specific persona.
 If they are stuggling, allow them to try and split it into two and see if that is a better fit for their product.

 {panel end}